What You Need to Know About Motorcycle Mechanic

 - Vehicle Mechanic

-In 2016, there was an estimated number of 18,300 jobs in the United States for Motorcycle Mechanic.
+In the United States, there were 18,300 jobs for Motorcycle Mechanic in 2016.
 There is little to no growth in job opportunities for Motorcycle Mechanic.
 There will be an estimated 1,900 positions for Motorcycle Mechanic per year.

 The states with the most job growth for Motorcycle Mechanic are Utah, South Dakota, and Oregon.
 Watch out if you plan on working in Massachusetts, West Virginia, or New Jersey.
 These states have the worst job growth for this type of profession.